withastro/docs/src/pages/en/guides/imports.md

 import { getUser } from './user.js';
 ```

-All browsers now support ESM, so Astro is able to ship this code directly to the browser during development.
+ESM is now native to all browsers.
+This lets Astro ship code directly to the browser during development, using Astro's own Hot-Module Reloading (HMR).

 ### TypeScript